-Dividends declared and paid to stockholders/unit holders of the New Mountain Finance Entities for the nine months ended September 30, 2012 totaled \$40.0 million and for the year ended December 31, 2011 totaled \$26.6 million.
+Dividends declared to stockholders/unit holders of the New Mountain Finance Entities for the three months ended March 31, 2012 totaled \$9.9 million, of which \$6.5 million remained as an outstanding payable as of March 31, 2012 to AIV Holdings only and its stockholders, and for the year ended December 31, 2011 totaled \$26.6 million.
 Tax characteristics of all dividends paid by NMFC are reported to stockholders on Form 1099 after the end of the calendar year.
 Future quarterly dividends, if any, for the New Mountain Finance Entities will be determined by their respective board of directors.